There are a many places where you can apply for funding to finance your PhD at the university.

 If your research is financed by an organization or company or has EU- IFAD, FAO project financing or other NO Dutch Government financing, you can apply for 50% subsidy.
 Write a proposal with a company /organization.
 Please check this page for information or contact Marjon Reiziger 06-46081292 or Afke van der Woude, 070-3043736.

-If you are a member of the Wageningen University staff, you can make use of the regulations regarding financial compensation for national and international travel.
+If you are a member of the university staff, you can make use of the regulations regarding financial compensation for national and international travel.
 Please bear in mind that financial compensation for travelling and postings abroad will be paid for from the project budget.
 You can find out more about travel compensation on the HRM website on intranet or contact the HRM advisor of your department.